 When you create a new query or edit an existing query, you can select the metrics to include and customize.
 You can also use filters to narrow the results and focus in on specific data.

-Workplace Analytics includes the following predefined query templates to help you get started with queries.
-In addition to these, a number of Power BI templates are also available.
-For details, see Power BI templates.
+Workplace Analytics includes a number of predefined query templates to help you get started with the Query designer.
+For details, see Templates.

 - Domain collaboration analyzes collaboration patterns with external domains.